 - We provide enhanced support for schools experiencing difficulties

 In all our work we seek to support and promote the National Church of England Vision for Education and the Diocesan LIFE vision.
 Our vision for education for our family of schools is rooted in Jesus’ words from John’s gospel, chapter 10:10: “I have come that they may have life and have it to the full”.
 The Education team and wider team, including; Bishop’s Visitors, RE Hub Leaders, Consultants and SIAMS Inspectors work together to support not only the flourishing of every child, but also the flourishing of school communities within their deanery groups.

-To find out more about the Education Team, and to navigate this website, please click on one of the links below.
+To find out more about the Education Team, to investigate which Archdeaconry your school falls within and to navigate this website further, please click on one of the links below.

 Becoming an Academy

 Statutory Inspection of Anglican and Methodist Schools (SIAMS)